rileycrane/chef-cookbook-djangonewproj/README.md

 ## Bash Aliases

-The following bash aliases were added to the shell.
+The following bash aliases are added to the shell.

 ### Compass